malworthy/smoke/README.md

 - readlines(path) // reads a text file and returns a list of all the lines in file

 Utils
+- args() // returns a list of command line arguments passed to the scripts
 - clock() // number of seconds since program started
+- num(string) // converts a string to a number
 - rand(max) // gets a random number from 0 to max-1
+- sleep(milliseconds) // suspend thread
+- type(variable) // gets the type of a variable.
+Returns "Type" enum
+  Types: Bool, Number, DateTime, String, Upvalue, Function, Native, Closure, List, Class, Instance, Method, Enum

+Math/Bitwise Operations
+- bitand(value1, value2) // performs a bitwise and